Is Your Child’s School Still Using Debunked Reading Theories?

 What It’s Not

-As mentioned above, there are a few things that can signal your school or teacher is not using instructional approaches based on the science of reading.
-Each of them are much more thoroughly explained by Emily Hanford, an investigative education journalist credited with exposing some harsh realities about how reading is taught in this country.
+As mentioned above, a few things can signal that your school or teacher is not using instructional approaches based on the science of reading.
+Each of them is much more thoroughly explained by Emily Hanford, an investigative education journalist credited with exposing some harsh realities about how reading is taught in this country.
 Here are the basics:

-• Whole language - the whole language approach is a method of teaching reading that relies on surrounding children with books and people reading.
-Essentially, the belief is that children learn to read similar to how they learn a language.
-The discredited approach became popular in the 70s across the U.S., Canada and New Zealand and is still widely used today.
+• Whole language—The whole language approach is a method of teaching reading that relies on surrounding children with books and people reading.
+Essentially, the belief is that children learn to read, similar to how they learn a language.
+The discredited approach became popular in the 1970s across the U.S., Canada, and New Zealand and is still widely used today.

-• Three-cueing - Three-cueing goes hand in hand with whole language and is a method of teaching that cues (or prompts) the children to guess the word they’re reading, rather than sound it out.
+• Three-cueing—Three-cueing goes hand in hand with whole language and is a teaching method that cues (or prompts) the children to guess the word they’re reading rather than sound it out.
 There are three cues:

 Lucy Calkins is the author of an influential and almost religiously followed reading curriculum called Units of Study.
 Her curriculum was based on the disproven whole language theory and encourages teachers to prompt kids to use sentence structure to predict words as they read.